cthomas-ml/syc-syn-latents/docs/index.markdown

 When training on the linguistics dataset, some but not all accuracy is recovered when testing on the opinionated IMDB dataset.

-**Still TODO**
-- I was not able to get access to a large enough GPU to finetune the model using the filtered sycophantic dataset for a direct comparison.
-- Test on Anthropic's eval datasets.
+I was not able to get access to a large enough GPU to finetune the model using the filtered sycophantic dataset for a direct comparison.
+I also plan to test both models against Anthropic's synthetically generated eval datasets.

 ## Protecting against model sycophancy